Marke-01/metro-predict/README.md

 # MetroPredict

-**Independent grocery replenishment analytics, prepared for Eshwar Vudhanthi.**
+**Independent grocery replenishment analytics, prepared by Eshwar Vudhanthi.**

 Start with `reports/MetroPredict_Project_Report.pdf`.
 Open `tableau/MetroPredict.twbx` in Tableau 2026.1 or later for the editable workbook.
 Native Tableau opening was unavailable here; the workbook passes structural schema validation, not an application-level compatibility test.